-Accessibility is important for everyone, not just people with disabilities.
+Accessibility is important for everyone, not just disabled people.

 Trying to read a non-responsive website on a phone with a terrible data signal shows that accessibility can also be situational.
 We make our website accessible because we care about equity and social justice.
 We also do it because it improves our content and makes stronger campaigns.

 To achieve this we have followed the Web Content Accessibility Guidelines (WCAG 2.0) produced by the World Wide Web Consortium (W3C) – the web’s governing body.